Why is good attendance important?

 Extended Absence in term time will not be authorised under any circumstances in line with Local Authority and Government guidance and you may be fined if you take your child out of school, especially if their attendance is below 97%.

 If your child is not in school for an extended period of time and you have not informed us, or your child does not return on the date you give the school, then we will make a visit to your home to ascertain the whereabouts of your children.
-If we can find no trace of you or your children then we will notify the Left School No Trace Team (LSNTT) at Birmingham City Council.
+If we can find no trace of you or your children then we will notify the Children Missing in Education (CMIE) team at Birmingham City Council.
 This process is an important part of our Safeguarding Policy and also part of the Government's Prevent Duty.

 PLEASE SUPPORT THE SCHOOL BY ENSURING THAT YOU BOOK TRIPS OUTSIDE TERM TIME.
 YOU WILL BE AT RISK OF LOSING YOUR CHILD'S PLACE AND JEOPARDISING THEIR EDUCATION, NOT TO MENTION BEING FINED, IF YOU DO NOT MAKE EVERY EFFORT TO COMPLY WITH THIS GUIDANCE.